CrazyCloudCraft/wikitest/Commands.md

 ```

 ----
-### ECloud Commands
+### eCloud Commands
 These commands all start with `/papi ecloud` and are used for things related about the [[Expansion Cloud]].

 #### `/papi ecloud clear`
 **Description**:
-Clears the cache for the ECloud.
+Clears the cache for the eCloud.

 ----
 #### `/papi ecloud disable`
 **Description**:
-Disables the connection to the ECloud.
+Disables the connection to the eCloud.

 ----
 #### `/papi ecloud download`
 **Description**:
-Allows you to download an expansion from the ECloud
+Allows you to download an expansion from the eCloud

 **Arguments**:
 - `<expansion>` - The expansion to download.